cantierecreativo/mastico/README.md

 Make common queries simple, and make **some** complex queries possible.

-## Why does this exists?
+## Why does this exist?

-Creating Elasticsearch queries requires a specialist or hours of comparing Stack Overflow posts.
+Using a basic client, creating Elasticsearch queries requires specialist knowledge or hours of comparing Stack Overflow posts.

 Chewy makes managing and updating indexes simple, but the query interface remains the same.

 ## Example 1: